Study of noise in virtual distillation circuits for quantum error mitigation: Introduction

-We consider two commonly studied types of noise: depolarizing and dephasing noise and find that the mitigated expectation value with virtual distillation is robust against dephasing noise if the observable is diagonal in the computational basis, as is typically the case for variational algorithms for combinatorial optimization ~\cite{farhi_qaoa_2014,lucas_ising_2014,vikstal_2020} or electronic structure calculation of molecular Hamiltonians~\cite{xia_electronic}.
-We support our analysis with numerical simulation of the quantum-approximate optimization algorithm (QAOA) for solving a MaxCut problem of partitioning the set of vertices in a given graph into two subsets such that the number of edges shared between the two partitions is maximized.
+We consider three commonly studied types of noise: depolarizing, dephasing, and amplitude damping noise and find that the mitigated expectation value with virtual distillation is robust against dephasing noise for an arbitrary even number of copies $M$.
+We support our analysis with numerical simulation of QAOA for solving a MaxCut problem of partitioning the set of vertices in a given graph into two subsets such that the number of edges shared between the two partitions is maximized, for the case of two copies, $M = 2$.
 QAOA is implemented by preparing a variational quantum state using a short-depth quantum circuit and estimating its energy, i.e. the expectation value of the Ising-Hamiltonian associated with the MaxCut problem.
 The parameters in the circuit are varied until a minimum in the energy landscape is found.
-In order to overcome the adverse effects of noise in finding a state that minimizes the energy, we combine the QAOA protocol with virtual distillation with $M=2$.
+In order to overcome the adverse effects of noise in finding a state that minimizes the energy, we combine the QAOA protocol with virtual distillation.
 We find that the error in estimating the energy with virtual-distillation with $M=2$ is reduced by $67\%$ when the underlying source of noise is single-qubit pure dephasing errors at rate of $10\%$, compared to $20\%$ when the underlying source of noise is single-qubit depolarizing errors at the same rate.
-Our findings imply that virtual distillation in a system in which non-dephasing errors are suppressed compared to dephasing errors is successful at reducing errors in expectation-value estimation of observables diagonal in the computational basis without additional error-mitigation schemes.
+Additionally, we found that amplitude damping errors was detrimental to the virtual distillation circuit, resulting in no error mitigation.
+Our findings imply that virtual distillation in a system in which non-dephasing errors are suppressed compared to dephasing errors is successful at reducing errors in expectation-value estimation of observables diagonal in the computational basis without additional error mitigation schemes.
 It is known that such an error channel is relevant for Kerr-cat qubits in superconducting microwave circuits~\cite{puri_bias_2020,grimm2020stabilization} and Rydberg atomic qubits~\cite{iris_hardware_2022} not only when the qubits are idle but also during implementation of Toffoli and controlled-not gates.
 These two gates can be combined to implement a CSWAP~\cite{smolin_1996_five} and thus it is possible to realize robust virtual distillation in these platforms.

 This paper is organized as follows: In \secref{sec:virtualdistillation} we review the virtual distillation protocol.
 We analyze the effect of noise in the virtual distillation circuit on the estimated expectation value in \secref{sec:noiseinvd}.
 We support our analysis with numerical simulations in \secref{sec:results} and finally, we give our concluding remarks in \secref{sec:conclusion}.